karmab/nuages/README.md

     python-requests if you will connect to foreman python-ldap for ldap auth
-    python-django-tastypie from epel ( provides REST api) ovirt-engine-sdk package from epel (only if you will connect to ovirt/rhev) jython and vsphere api libraries ( only if you will connect to vcenter/esx) libvirt-python and python-lxml ( only if you will connect to libvirt hosts)
+    python-django-tastypie from epel ( provides REST api) python-lxml            from epel ( provides XML support for REST api, if you re crazy enough) ovirt-engine-sdk package from epel (only if you will connect to ovirt/rhev) jython and vsphere api libraries ( only if you will connect to vcenter/esx) libvirt-python and python-lxml ( only if you will connect to libvirt hosts)